ibm-cloud-docs/monitoring/get_sysdig_web_url.md

 After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}, you can monitor metrics through the {{site.data.keyword.mon_full_notm}} web UI.
 You can launch the web UI from the {{site.data.keyword.cloud_notm}} UI.
 {: shortdesc}

+You can also get the monitoring web UI URL by [undocking the dashboard.](/docs/monitoring?topic=monitoring-undock) {: tip}

 To get the web UI URL, complete the following steps from a terminal: